Modi, Takaichi initiate deeper cooperation in AI, economic security, energy, defence

 - The inaugural India-Japan Foreign and Defence Ministerial Dialogue (2+2) was held in New Delhi in November 2019, after an agreement reached at the 13th Annual Summit in 2018.

-Connection to this news: The 16th Summit deepens a relationship built over decades of ODA, technology transfer, and strategic alignment; the new agreements on AI, economic security, and defence are the latest layer in this progressively institutionalised partnership.
+The 16th Summit deepens a relationship built over decades of ODA, technology transfer, and strategic alignment; the new agreements on AI, economic security, and defence are the latest layer in this progressively institutionalised partnership.

 Economic Security as a Strategic Concept